-Join Denise Allen-Hoyt for an in-depth discussion in this video Exploring the types of VLANs, part of Up and Running with Cisco CLI Switch Configuration.
+Join Denise Allen-Hoyt for an in-depth discussion in this video Exploring the types of VLANs, part of Learning Cisco CLI Switch Configuration.

 - Cisco switches have one VLAN by default, which is VLAN 1.
 All of the ports on the switch are assigned to VLAN 1, also by default.
 I'm gonna show you how the VLAN 1 is displayed on the Cisco switch.
 I'm gonna go ahead and click on the West switch, click on the CLI, hit Enter on the keyboard, I'm gonna go ahead and expand the window.
 I type console, console0, ena, for enable, secret1, that's the enable password, and then I go ahead, issue the command show vlan brief.